NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson04_alignment_bam.md

        ... and so on
 ```

 When [reading binary](https://www.lifewire.com/how-to-read-binary-4692830), `00000000101` is `5` -- there's no other combination of true/false (1s and 0s) that could give us a value of 5, so this must be a paired read that is unmapped.
-Storing a digit in decimal character (like "5") is more space-efficient than storing the 11-character full binary representation.
+Storing a digit in decimal character (like "5") is more space-efficient than storing the 12-character full binary representation on every line.

 Moving along the fields of the SAM file, we then have `RNAME` which is the reference sequence name.
 The example read is from chromosome 1 which explains why we see 'chr1'. `POS` refers to the 1-based leftmost position of the alignment. `MAPQ` is giving us the alignment quality, the scale of which will depend on the aligner being used.